 Only API Spec 11AX pumps are normally considered.
-API Spec 11AX, "API Specification for Subsurface Sucker Rod Pumps and Fittings", covers three types of rod pumps (API Type R) and tubing pumps (API Type T).
+API Spec 11AX, "API Specification for Subsurface Sucker Rod Pumps and Fittings," covers three types of rod pumps (API Type R) and tubing Pumps (API Type T).
 The rod pumps are stationary barrel, bottom anchor, seating assembly location B; stationary barrel, top anchor, seating assembly location A; and traveling barrel, bottom anchor, seating assembly location T. Bottom anchor pumps can be run one and one-half times deeper than top anchor pumps.
 This is because they have to resist the collapsing pressure of the tubing fluid column, while top anchor pumps must resist tubing fluid column pressure as a burst pressure.
 Pounding fluid tends to burst a top holddown pump barrel or cause a failure at the first engaged thread.

 API pumps are constructed for four tubing sizes: 15-1.9 in.
 0.D., 20-2 3/8 in.
 0.D.; 25-2 7/8 in.
 0.D. and 30-3.5 in.
-0.D.
-Seven pump bores from 125-1 1/4 in. through 275-2 3/4 in. are available.
+0. D. Seven pump bores from 125-1 1/4 in. through 275-2 3/4 in. are available.
 Sizes increase by 1/4 in.
 A 178-1 25/32 in. bore is available for a heavy wall barrel, soft packed plunger tubing pump.
 Larger and smaller pump sizes are available and should be considered, especially the smaller sizes.
+Rod pumps are available and should be considered, especially the smaller sizes.
 Rod pumps are available with heavy (API Type H) and thin (API Type W) wall barrels.
 Heavy wall barrels can withstand more pressure than thin wall barrels and can therefore be run deeper, assuming they are made from the same material.
 Heavy wall barrels utilize larger I.D. extension nipples above and below the barrel.
 Calculations indicate the extension nipples can be weaker than the barrel and can be the weak link in deep wells.
+Heavy wall barrels can be modified and run without extension nipples enabling heavy wall barrel pumps to be run to great depths.
 Heavy wall barrel pumps can be operated as stroke through pumps.
 This can be an advantage when the well fluid precipitates scale on the barrel of a thin wall pump and would stick the plunger in the barrel.
-A disadvantage of a heavy wall barrel pump with extension nipples, and of all tubing pumps which have heavy wall barrels and extension nipples, is an increase in clearance and a decrease in compression ratio.
+A disadvantage of a heavy wall barrel pump with extension nipples, is an increase in clearance and a decrease in compression ratio.
 A low compression ratio increases the tendency of a reciprocating pump to gas lock when pumping a gassy fluid.

-An old rule of thumb states that pump plungers should be three ft. long in wells less than 3,000 ft. deep, three ft. plus one ft. in length per 1,000 ft. between 3,000 ft. and 6,000 ft., and six ft. long in 6,000 ft. and deeper wells.
+An old rule of thumb states that pump plungers should be three ft. long in wells less than 3,000 ft. deep, three ft. plus one ft. in length per 1,000 ft. between 3,000 ft, and 6,000 ft., and six ft. long in 6,000 ft. and deeper wells.
 Shorter plungers can and should be used when pumping very viscous oil, but shorter lengths than indicated by the rule of thumb cannot be recommended when pumping low viscosity fluids.
-Slippage (leakage) between the plunger and barrel is inversely proportional to plunger length, and proportional to clearance in thousands of an inch cubed.
-For example, if the plunger length is cut in half, the slippage will double, but if the clearance is increased from one to two thousands of an inch, the slippage will be increased by a factor of eight.
+Slippage (leakage) between the plunger and barrel is inversely proportional to plunger length, and proportional to clearance in thousanths of an inch cubed.
+For example, if the plunger length is cut in half, the slippage will double, but if the clearance is increased from one to two thousanths of an inch, the slippage will be increased by a factor of eight.
+Pump barrel lengths should be calculated using static tubing-casing annulus fluid levels S_p/S from Figure 4.1, API RP 11L.